 - This method requires users to make multiple configurations to access APIs repeatedly.

-Want to take Hevo for a spin?
-Sign up here for a 14-day free trial! and experience the true power of Hevo.
+Want to take Hevo for a spin? sign up and experience the true power of Hevo.

 Tell us about your experience of connecting Google Analytics to Looker!
 Share your thoughts in the comments section below.